 2. Build your own sprinkler.

-Assist your kids with a drill to create holes wherever they want water to squirt out.
-Then using waterproof tape attach an empty plastic bottle to the end of a hose.
+Help your kids with a drill to create holes wherever they want water to squirt out.
+Then, using waterproof tape attach an empty plastic bottle to the end of a hose.

 3. Make glow-in-the dark sand.